esphome/esphome-webserver/README.md

 build
 =====
 `npm run build`
-The build files are copied to static/v2 usually for deployment for https://esphome.io/static/v2
+The build files are copied to static/v2 usually for deployment to https://esphome.io/static/v2 or your /local/www homeassistant folder

 If you customise, you can deploy to your local homeassistant /local/www/_static/v2 and use: